mett29/mett29.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I’m Mattia.
-I'm 24 and I'm a MSc student of Computer Science Engineering at Polytechnic of Milan, where I'm following the "Artificial Intelligence and Machine Learning" track.
+I'm an M.Sc. graduate of Computer Science Engineering at the Polytechnic Institute of Milan, where I followed the Artificial Intelligence and Machine Learning track.

 <ol type="I">
     <li><b>Machine Learning</b></li>